agentmodels/agentmodels.org/chapters/5c-myopic.md

 ### Myopic Updating for Bandits

 The Update-myopic agent performs well on a variety of Bandit problems.
-The following codeboxes compare the Update-myopic agent to the Optimal POMDP agent on binary, two-arm Bandits (see the specific example in Figure 3).
-TODO: add statement about equivalent performance.
+The following codeboxes compare the Update-myopic agent to the Optimal POMDP agent on binary, two-arm Bandits (see the specific example in Figure 3). <!--TODO: add statement about equivalent performance. -->

 <img src="/assets/img/5b-myopic-bandit.png" alt="diagram" style="width: 600px;"/>